universityofgalway-library/dspace-pure-metadata-matching/docs/match_authors.md

 ### Step 2: Index Pure Persons

 `build_index_persons` processes both internal and external person lists.
+The `--generate-initial-variants` and `--generate-initials-from-names` flags control variant generation at this stage as well as during DSpace author matching.
 For each person it:

 1. Extracts the primary name and any additional names from the `names` array
 2. Looks up each surname in the Irish surnames index to get all normalised variants